TheFausap/quatfuck/README.txt

 { - rotate 1 pos left
 + - add to registry memory content
 - - sub to registry memory content
-~ - randomize! generate a I4 number
+~ - randomize! generate a I4 positive number, using as a seed a number (read as a decimal) in memory (it's a random number too).
 ` - stop/end/halt
 ---